 4. Menu Delivery

-When a new customer finds their seat, staff will have already prepared the table.
+When a new customer finds their seat, the staff will have already prepared the table.
 Cutlery, condiments, and placemats should be sitting upon arrival.

 Yet more often than not, busy nights mean staff naturally forget the key details.
 This could be something as simple as dishing out the physical menus to customers at the table.